petershin/liferay-learn/docs/dxp/latest/en/collaboration-and-social/message-boards/developer-guide/message-boards-api-basics.md

 unzip liferay-y3a6.zip
 ```

-While the cURL scripts come ready for use, you must compile the Java source files manually before you can run them.
+While the cURL scripts come ready for use, you must compile the Java source files manually before you run them.
 To do this, go to the project's `java` folder and run the `javac` command.

 ```bash
 cd liferay-y3a6/java